Note, CAPSS has been cancelled for 2020.

 Prof. Lawrence Widrow (Queen’s)

 This school is targeted towards strong 2nd year and 3rd year undergraduate students.
-We also welcome students in their 4th year who will not have graduated by the time they attend CAPSS 2019.
+We also welcome students in their 4th or more senior years of undergrad who will preferably not have graduated by the time they attend CAPSS 2020.
 Both Canadian and international students are welcomed to apply.

 Registration Fee & Funding